mu-semtech/frontend-semantic-works/public/assets/tutorial.md

 // Request duration: 0.061559s
 ```

+# Next steps

 Well done!
-You've built your first application with semantic.works
+You've built your first application with semantic.works.
+The most effective next steps are building a small CRUD application for a known domain and reading the README files of common core services whilst you're at it.